 As the work progresses, clinicians will monitor patients using the worklist and patient details in the EHR, initiating evidence-based interventions in the HF guidelines to effectively manage the patient’s HF, including interventions to maximize the patient’s functional status and reduce the risk for an avoidable, costly readmission within 30-days of discharge.

 By engaging stakeholders from across the organization and utilizing artificial intelligence and machine learning, MultiCare and Pulse Heart have successfully implemented a predictive model that is more accurate than similar nationally recognized models.

 Additionally, MultiCare has achieved specific improvements in its risk predictions, including:

-MultiCare plans to employ closed loop analytics to integrate the risk data into MultiCare’s EMR, at which point clinicians, operational leaders, and executives will use the population level risk data to monitor the currently admitted population’s high-level risk trends.
+MultiCare plans to employ closed-loop analytics to integrate the risk data into MultiCare’s EHR, at which point clinicians, operational leaders, and executives will use the population-level risk data to monitor the currently admitted population’s high-level risk trends.
 After reviewing patient-specific data, including the top three risk factors contributing to the patient’s risk for readmission, clinicians will document the care provided to manage their HF and the interventions taken to prevent an avoidable, costly readmission.

 MultiCare and Pulse Heart plan to continue to look for opportunities to employ artificial intelligence and predictive analytics to improve the care provided to its patients, continuing its journey to effectively reduce hospitalizations, readmissions, and mortality from HF.